anchore/grype/README.md

 ## Configuration

-Default configuration search paths:
+Default configuration search paths (see all with `grype config locations`):

 - `.grype.yaml`
 - `.grype/config.yaml`
 - `~/.grype.yaml`
 - `<XDG_CONFIG_HOME>/grype/config.yaml`

+Use `grype config` to print a sample config file to stdout.
+Use `grype config --load` to print the current config after loading all values to stdout.

-You can also use the `--config` / `-c` flag to provide your own configuration file/path:
+You can specify files directly using the `--config` / `-c` flags to provide your own configuration files/paths:

 ```
 grype <image> -c /path/to/config.yaml